 When should you split chicken breast (or butterfly chicken breast) for a recipe?

 Most often, a recipe will direct you to butterfly or split the breasts.
-If the recipes says to pound the breasts until thin, you can split them instead.
-In general, it’s a good idea to butterfly chicken breasts when they are very large and much thicker on one end than the other.
+If the recipe says to pound the breasts to a more even thickness or until they are thin, you can split them instead.
+In general, it’s a good idea to butterfly chicken breasts when they are very large or much thicker on one end than the other.

 What is the best knife for splitting chicken breasts?